 Windows are also a consideration, especially if you’re looking to convert your garage into a living room, studio or single room.
 You will need to address the location, size and number of windows you’re looking to install.
 You can expect to pay around £500-600 per window, however, prices may increase depending on the type and style of window.

-It’s likely that an internal structure of stud walls will need to be built inside your garage to form the structure for your new room.
+It’s likely that an internal structure of stud walls will need to be built inside your garage to form the structure for your new room, essentially these will be Plasterboard walls.
 Once they’re up, insulation can then be added to help enhance thermal efficiency.
 If your walls are in good condition. are well-insulated then they might only require redecorating.

 For a stud wall, you can expect to pay between £600 – £800, not including labour.